UD Technologies > Rotary Evaporator > Bumping in Rotary Evaporator During Vacuum Evaporation

 Avoid instant pressure drops.
 Use a vacuum controller to ramp vacuum slowly and maintain a stable level.

-Detailed explanation how to apply vacuum Gradually shall be in Next Blog
+A detailed explanation of how to apply the vacuum gradually shall be in the Next Blog

 🔹 2.
 Maintain Proper Rotation Speed